Wildfire Recovery Tips for Businesses

 • Exposure to hazardous materials

 Often, professional cleaning services or fire or smoke remediation contractors are needed for cleanup efforts following a fire due to the specialized equipment and services necessary for proper restoration.
-It’s imperative that any workers assisting in the wildfire cleanup efforts have access to protective clothing items like hard hats, goggles, gloves, steel-toed boots, dust masks or respirators, etc.
+Any workers assisting in the wildfire cleanup must have access to protective clothing items like hard hats, goggles, gloves, steel-toed boots, dust masks, and respirators.

 California offers worker's health and safety guidelines to help business owners get started on the cleanup and restoration process after a fire, too.
 A few general tips include: